by Ari Simon

 It's strange to think of Walt Disney Concert Hall as sterile.
 It is an aesthetically marvelous space, boasting awe-inspiring design inside and out by starchitect Frank Ghery.
 Its acoustics are amongst the best possible, as long-lasting notes linger profoundly and no sneeze goes unnoticed.
 But for many years, the venue and its Music Center neighbors have been cloaked in a certain staidness.
 Older high-brow patrons and well mannered risk-averse performances have long made the hill of Bunker Hill seem all the steeper.

 But my perception of sterility is fading as The Music Center's tenants follow example of their more contemporary neighbors like REDCAT, MOCA and The Broad.
-This was apparent in the Los Angeles Master Chorale's final performance of the season on Sunday, which took leaps towards more progressive, avant-garde arrangements than I expected from a traditional choir.
-They matched more classical pieces like Gregorio Allegri's "Misere" with Depeche Mode's "Enjoy the Silence," the chilling, other-worldly score of "Lux Aeterna," and a mind-altering performance of "Mouyayoum," a 14-minute-long wordless celestial ode to the aurora borealis by Swedish composer Anders Hillborg.
+This was apparent in the Los Angeles Master Chorale's final performance of the season on Sunday, which took leaps towards more progressive, avant-garde arrangements than expected from a traditional choir.
+They matched traditionally classical pieces like Gregorio Allegri's "Misere" with Depeche Mode's "Enjoy the Silence," an other-worldly score of "Lux Aeterna," and a mind-altering performance of "Mouyayoum" – a 14-minute-long wordless celestial ode to the aurora borealis by Swedish composer Anders Hillborg.
 In the show's most unconventional moment, newly anointed artist-in-residence Eric Whitachre gave an emotional encore with his own arrangement of an e.e. cumming's poem, "i carry your heart with me (i carry it in).”
-In total, seven of the choir's 11 songs were composed by contemporary musicians.
+In total, seven of the choir's eleven songs were composed by contemporary musicians.